rackerlabs/docs-cloud-rackconnect/api-docs/getting-started/send-request-ovw.rst

 .. _send-api-requests:

-Sending API requests to Cloud Queues
+Sending API requests to RackConnect
 ---------------------------------------

 This Getting Started Guide shows how to send requests by using cURL.